Perth-Artifactory/tidyauth/README.md

 * Copy `config.json.example` to `config.json`
 * Add TidyHQ information, an easy way to get IDs is from `GET /contacts/me`
+* If you want this endpoint to check tokens set ["server"]["debug"] to `true`.
+Production instances should set this to `false`
+* Set your tokens.
+The server will warn you if you've left example tokens in the file.

 ## Running